-The warmest temperature ever recorded was 110°F (43°C) and the lowest was –34°F (–37°C).
-North Carolina USDA hardiness zones range from 5b to 8b.
+The highest temperature ever recorded in North Carolina reached 110°F (43°C), while the lowest dropped to a bone-chilling –34°F (–37°C).
+USDA hardiness zones in North Carolina range from 5b to 8b.

 North Carolina USDA Zones